-This family-owned Austin, TX-based brand has the distinctions of having one of the most fun brand names … and for doing coconut milk ice cream right.
+This family-owned Austin, TX-based brand has the distinction of having one of the most fun brand names … and for doing coconut milk ice cream right.
 Flavors such as Chocolate Almond Chip, Vanilla Cha-Cha Chai, and Maple Pecan taste true to their names, and not with that cloying tropical undertone that happens with some ice creams made from the fruit.
 With organic, non-GMO, vegan, gluten-free, kosher, and fair-trade certifications under its belt, Nada Moo! is dedicated to doing without the unnecessary and leaving only a quality, decadent product.

 Many (if not most) vegans know about So Delicious’ line of creamy cashew-based desserts.
 Take your pick from flavors including Cappuccino, Creamy Cashew, Dark Chocolate Truffle, Snickerdoodle, and the newly released Creamy Chocolate, Chocolate N’ Cream, or Very Vanilla.
 However, you’ll probably fall in love with Salted Caramel Cluster, studded with chocolate-covered cashews and a ribbon of salted caramel.
 The flavor was so popular that for months it was nearly impossible to find, but you’ll see it on shelves starting this month.